bryonbaker/rhai-redis-demo/doc/demo-script.md

-# Building a Global Redis Cache with OpenShift and Red Hat Applicationm Interconnect (aka Skupper)
+# Building a Global Redis Cache with OpenShift and Red Hat Application Interconnect (aka Skupper)

+**Note:** I have not done an edit or spell check on this page yet.  =:-D

 ## Background